rabyj/dotfiles/notes/notes.md

 When installing, make sure to check for

 - pylint installed in venv, and pointed to in workspace/project settings
-- pylintrc file present and pointed to
+- pylintrc file present and pointed to, or a toml file with pylint section
 - old .vscode files are deleted
 - If "total problem" number does not match what is shown in panel, remove filters